Skip to content

 # requirements.txt

-After the database extras have been installed you must update your config.package.py dependencies OrderedDict in config/package.py
+After the database extras have been installed you must update your config/dependencies.py dependencies to include the uvicore.database provider

 'dependencies': OrderedDict({